mattclarke/advent_of_code_24/README.md

 - Part 1: Standard walking around algorithm.
 - Part 2: First (slow) solution was to try putting a block in every possible position.
 Takes ~90 seconds with Pypy.

+Only checking the spaces visited in part 1 brings it down to ~28 seconds.

 Alternate ideas:
 - Walk until turning right would put you back on the path already visited